 The intricate puzzles of skulls inspire our herbivorous dinosaur expert to discover how the living creatures would have interacted with their world.

-How dinosaurs eat is still a fascination for Dr Barrett, and his ideal find would be dinosaurs that have features of both meat-eaters and plant-eaters.
+How dinosaurs eat is a fascination for Prof Barrett, and his ideal find would be dinosaurs that have features of both meat-eaters and plant-eaters.
 Plant-eating dinosaurs evolved out of meat-eaters, but there are few specimens ‘caught in the act’ of transforming from one to the other.

 Prof Barrett can tell a lot about dinosaurs by looking at their bones and comparing them to living animals.
 His research can show how a dinosaur moved, what they looked like, their skin texture and even what noises they made.
 Using the Museum’s CT scanner to look at inner ear bones of dinosaurs he can tell what range of sounds they could hear, and therefore make.

 Prof Barrett spends much of his time researching, writing papers and supervising students.
 He likes getting away on visits to conferences and other museums too, when he’s not digging up new finds around the world.